-When someone is pregnant or thinks they might be, they need access to accurate information and quality medical care about all of their options — but fake clinics have popped up all over the country, including in West Virginia, that deceive and mislead women and other people who can get pregnant, to try to keep them from having abortions.
+When someone is pregnant or thinks they might be, they need access to accurate information and quality medical care about all of their options — but fake clinics have popped up all over the country, including in West Virginia, that deceive and mislead people who can get pregnant, to try to keep them from having abortions.

-In fact, there are over 4,000 fake pregnancy clinics in the U.S., and at least 16 in West Virginia (compared to the one and only clinic where people can access full-service reproductive health care, including abortion care: the Women’s Health Center of West Virginia), and most do their best to deceive women and other people who can get pregnant into believing that they provide medical services they simply don’t offer.
+In fact, there are over 4,000 fake pregnancy clinics in the U.S., and at least 16 in West Virginia (compared to the one and only clinic where people can access full-service reproductive health care, including abortion care: the Women’s Health Center of West Virginia), and most do their best to deceive people who can get pregnant into believing that they provide medical services they simply don’t offer.

 Why are fake clinics dangerous?